 As a result of GST other forms of taxes such as VAT, Entertainment Tax, Sales Tax, Octroi have been combined and incorporated into one law.
 For every step in the supply chain, a specific amount of rate of GST is charged.
 The procedure for GST registration is completely an online process.
 Hence businesses would not have to go offline to carry out this form of registration.

-The following cycle is utilised in GST.
 As mentioned earlier GST is levied on every stage of the process.
-The following figure shows how GST would be levied:
+The following cycle is utilised in GST:

 Any business which has a specific amount of turnover annually would have to register as per the requirements of the government.